Disturbing new footage has emerged of Kiska the lonely Marineland orca

 "The new videos of Kiska raise serious concerns that her physical and mental needs are not being met, and we are calling on provincial authorities to launch an urgent investigation and do everything in their power to help Kiska."

-As calls to free her continue to no avail, two more videos of another incident have been shared this week, these ones even more disturbing — they show two different perspectives, one aerial and one on the ground, of the whale violently smashing her own head against the wall of her tank for more than 20 seconds straight.
+As calls to free her continue to no avail, two more videos of another incident have been shared this week, these ones even more disturbing — they show two different perspectives, one aerial and one on the ground (courtesy of activist Jenny McQueen), both showing the whale violently smashing her own head against the wall of her tank for more than 20 seconds straight.

 This has to end ...this is cruelty and senseless imprisonment.
 Please share so that Kiska can be freed !! #FREEKISKA— quakesRus (@quakesRusinOK) September 9, 2021